Oradroc/GASegMedSAM/ReadMe.md

   Total epochs (default: `100`)
 - `--transforms`
   Apply random transformations to training images (default: `True`)

+## Limitations
+- The model is intended for images that contain GA and has not been trained on no GA images.
+Performance on images without GA is not reliable.
+- The smallest lesion size supported for segmentation is 0.05 mm^2.

 ### Example training command
 ```bash
 python GASegTrainV4.py \